adrawerofthings/all-tactics/README.md

-# #AllTactics Guide to Convince Your People to Stay Home
+# #AllTactics Guides for Social Distancing

 *All Tactics for convincing people to take the coronavirus pandemic seriously are good tactics, especially if they are delivered with care, compassion &amp; humor 💫*